-There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.
 The best part is no one has to spend a bunch of money to celebrate Mom on this special day.
 Instead, opt for some quality time and a fun activity.

 Free and Cheap Mother’s Day Events in and around Portland

-Photo courtesy of Parkrose Marketplace
+Photo courtesy of St. Johns Bizarre

 Ian Poellet, CC BY-SA 3.0, via Wikimedia Commons

-Take a short drive up to Woodland for the annal Lilac Days.
+Take a short drive up to Woodland for the annual Lilac Days.
 Hulda Klager, known as the Lilac Lady, began hybridizing lilacs on her property in 1905 and created 14 new varieties of lilacs in just five years.
 You can still see all her hard work at her quaint farm.
-I recommend packing a lunch and spending the afternoon enjoying this special garden.
-Admission is $5 per person.

-Photo courtesy of Portland Chinese Museum
+Photo courtesy of Molalla Train Park

 Ride the Free Shuttle at Washington Park